 - Sioned yw hi - She is Sioned.

 - Meddyg yw hi - She is a doctor.

 - Meddyg da yw Sioned - Sioned is a good doctor.

-- Menyw dal ydy Sioned, nid byr - Sioned is a tall woman, not short.
+- Menyw dal ydy Sioned, nid un fer - Sioned is a tall woman, not a short one.
 (Emphasising the fact)

 - Mae'r tywydd yn braf - The weather is fine.
 (No emphasis)

 - Mae Cymru'n wlad braf - Wales is a fine country.
 (But not emphasising it)

 - Mae Sioned yn dal - Sioned's tall.
 (But not emphatically so)

 Emphasis is used much more often in Welsh than in English.